schwamic/risiko/README.md

 ## Requirements

 1. No mission card is distributed twice
-2. Mission cards are secret
+2. Mission cards are secret (cookie restriction)
-3. As long as a user is online no second login is possible
-4. Offline users will be deleted on action “New Game”
+3. Offline users will be deleted on action "New Game"
-5. If a game has started, new players get automatically a mission card
+4. If a game has started, new players get automatically a mission card